AlgarDude/class_configs/README.md

+*26 OCT 2025: For now, all of these configs have been moved to the main RGMercs repo.
+Thank you.*
 This is simply a copy of my local config directory.

 It contains some configs that I have begun adjusting to use on specific emu servers.